 Coffee drinks include hot or cold espressos and cappuccinos, mochas and more.
 Find burritos, sandwiches and light fare.

-With an old fashioned soda fountain, you'll find ice cream and a food parlor.
+Along with an old-fashioned soda fountain, you'll find ice cream and a food parlor at Jezebel's.

 Mine Shaft Tavern